txt/se25/docs/security.md

 - Track security bugs over time to improve processes and prioritize fixes.
 - Balancing Security and Functionality: Security should support, not block, functionality.
 Work with teams to make protection practical.

+## Review Questions

+1. What is the primary goal of integrating Static Application Security Testing (SAST) into the CI/CD pipeline?
+2. Name two SAST tools mentioned in the document and describe their general use.
+3. At what stage of the software development lifecycle should threat modeling ideally be performed?
+Why?
+4. What is the purpose of conducting secure code reviews during development?
+5. What types of metrics are used to evaluate the effectiveness of SAST?
+6. What internal metrics are suggested for assessing secure coding practices?